sirech/shell/README.markdown

 3. Link the _inputrc_ file with `ln -s ~/shell/inputrc ~/.inputrc`.

+4. Link the _vimrc_ file with `ln -s ~/shell/vimrc ~/.vimrc`.

-4. Add settings for a specific machine by creating a file in the users directory with the name returned by the _ehostname_ command.
+5. Add settings for a specific machine by creating a file in the users directory with the name returned by the _ehostname_ command.
 This file can contain specific settings, like aliases for the folders in the machine.

-5. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
+6. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
 If your os is not there, create a file and link it from there.